xiayu-cell/xiayu-cell.github.io/_pages/about.md

 # 🔥 News
-- *2026.01*: &nbsp;🎉🎉 One full papers are accepted by DASFAA 2026 on LLM-Enhenced Recommendation.
+- *2026.01*: &nbsp;🎉🎉 One full paper is accepted by DASFAA 2026 on LLM-Enhenced Recommendation.
-- *2026.01*: &nbsp;🎉🎉 One full papers are accepted by WWW 2026 on LLM-Based Recommendation.
+- *2026.01*: &nbsp;🎉🎉 One full paper is accepted by WWW 2026 on LLM-Based Recommendation.
-- *2025.07*: &nbsp;🎉🎉 One full papers are accepted by Recsys 2025 on LLM Reasoning for Recommendation.
+- *2025.07*: &nbsp;🎉🎉 One full paper is accepted by Recsys 2025 on LLM Reasoning for Recommendation.
-- *2025.04*: &nbsp;🎉🎉 One full papers are accepted by SIGIR 2025 on Lifelong User Modeling.
+- *2025.04*: &nbsp;🎉🎉 One full paper is accepted by SIGIR 2025 on Lifelong User Modeling.